-The focus of the final day of Construction Safety Week 2019 was on working safety with hazardous substances and more specially, to ‘take care with chemicals’.
+Safety Week 2019 focused on working safety with hazardous substances and more specially, to ‘take care with chemicals’.

 The Chemical Agent Regulations outline a specific requirement to complete a Chemical Agents risk assessment of the chemical agents used in the workplace.